 As you begin to research cellular therapy as an option to help you potentially recapture your quality of life from chronic lung disorders, it’s common to have questions about the process and outcomes.
 Take a moment to read through some of our frequently asked questions, and feel free to contact our team with any additional questions you may have.

 Why Choose Lung Health Institute?

 At Lung Health Institute, we are committed to helping patients find relief from chronic lung disorders.
 Many of the members of our staff have a personal connection to those suffering from lung disorders, which makes us passionate about helping patients overcome the struggles of living with these chronic disorders.
-Unlike traditional treatments that often mask the symptoms of lung disorders, the goal of our cellular therapy is to manage your symptoms and help improve overall lung health so you can Breathe Easier.
+Unlike traditional treatments that often mask the symptoms of lung disorders, the goal of our cellular therapy is to help manage your symptoms and potentially improve overall lung health and quality of life.

 What are Cells?

 Cells are often referred to as the building blocks of life because every living organism has cells.
 The term “autologous cells” that we use in reference to our cellular therapy simply means cells produced from the patient’s own body.

 How are Cells Used by Lung Health Institute?

 Our cellular therapy uses cells harvested from the patient’s own blood and then injected back into the body through an IV to potentially improve overall lung health.
 This is a relatively quick, minimally invasive, outpatient procedure that looks a lot like donating blood and then getting an IV treatment.
 We are happy to walk you through exactly what this process looks like when you schedule a free consultation.